carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - `image` matches exactly the OCI Image location
 - `imagesRepo` matches exactly the Registry and Repository

-#### Phase 3 - Add more complex mapping functionality
+#### Phase 3 - Add more complex mapping functionality (Final)

 After this phase is complete the users would be able to:

+1. `imgpkg` will tag OCI Images when copying a Bundle
+1. `kbld` fill the new annotation with the tag values
 1. Copy OCI Images between registries choosing the strategy that best suites their needs.
-1. When user is copying Bundles and does not select a strategy, copy will use `SingleRepository` as the default strategy.
+1. When user is copying Bundles and do not select a strategy, copy will use `SingleRepository` as the default strategy.
 1. Pull a Bundle to disk and see the correct locations for all OCI Images in the Images Lock files.
 1. Create Overrides for the selected strategy
 1. Create a mapping function using `ytt` starlark